ryandeussing/jimhopper/_child-abuse/sorting-it-out.md

 I also want to emphasize what 'unwanted or abusive sexual experiences in childhood' does *not* mean…

 By 'unwanted' I do not mean that the experience had to be unwanted *when it happened.* For example, a child may feel that he or she wants sexual contact with an adult (especially if the adult has manipulated the child).
-Instead, when I say “unwanted,' I mean:
+Instead, when I say 'unwanted,' I mean:

 * Looking back now, is that an experience you want to have happened, to be part of your life?
 * Do you want to be having negative thoughts and feelings and behaviors that, looking back now, you suspect or believe are (at least partly) caused by that experience?